 12. Free art in the park – The city’s first airport is now the huge and popular La Sabana Metropolitan Park (Parque Metropolitano La Sabana in Spanish).
 The former terminal is now the Costa Rica Art Museum (Museo de Arte Costarricense in Spanish).
 Rotating exhibits of modern art from local artists now fill the rooms instead of passengers and admission is always free.

 15. Live music – Anyone who knows us knows that live music is one of the things we miss most from our former lives as New Yorkers.
-It’s been a struggle finding concerts, live music and music festivals since moving south of Mexico but in San José we were pleasantly surprised by the booming live music scene.
-We had a great time at the two day Festival Imperial featuring Bjork, Cypress Hill, Gogol Bordello, Moby, LMFAO, TV on the Radio and more.
+It’s been a struggle finding concerts, live music, and music festivals since moving south of Mexico but in San Jose, we were pleasantly surprised by the booming live music scene.
+We had a great time at the 2-day Festival Imperial featuring Bjork, Cypress Hill, Gogol Bordello, Moby, LMFAO, TV on the Radio, and more.

 16. Presidential tree – In 1963 US President John F. Kennedy planted a ceiba tree on the manicured grounds of the Ministry of Foreign Affairs (also called Casa Amarilla).
 Sadly, it had to be cut down but you can still see the spot where it used to stand.

 17. The weather – At nearly 4,000 feet (1,200 meters) above sea level temps are more moderate in San Jose than in most other steamy places in the country.
 It was nice to break out the jeans.